-Christine Hallquist Reveals What's On Her Mind After Her Historic Primary Win
+Christine Hallquist Told Us What Was On Her Mind After Her Historic Primary Win

 In a matter of weeks, Christine Hallquist went from being an unknown candidate that most Vermont voters didn't recognize to being the Democratic nominee for governor — and captivating the attention of the entire nation.
 Hallquist won Vermont's Democratic primary on Tuesday night, making her the first transgender person to ever win a major political party's nomination for governor.
 Now, she's prepared to weather the glare of the spotlight as she attempts to make history by being elected the first transgender governor in the United States.